-Breeder’s Choice Pet Food today recalled a single manufacturing batch of “Breeder’s Choice AvoDerm Natural Lamb Meal & Brown Rice Adult Dog Formula” due to possible contamination with salmonella.
+Breeder’s Choice Pet Food on Friday recalled a single manufacturing batch of “Breeder’s Choice AvoDerm Natural Lamb Meal & Brown Rice Adult Dog Formula” due to possible contamination with salmonella.
 The product affected by this recall is sold in a 26-pound bag and has “Best Before” dates of Aug.
 28, 29 and 30 of 2013.
 The Universal Price Code is 0 5290702043 8, according to a press release from the U.S. Drug and Food Administration.

 Salmonella can affect animals eating the dog food and there is a risk to humans from handling contaminated pet products.
 People exposed to the organism should monitor for some or all of the following symptoms: nausea, vomiting, diarrhea or bloody diarrhea, abdominal cramping and fever.

 Rarely, salmonella can result in more serious ailments, including arterial infections, inflammation of the heart, arthritis, muscle pain, eye irritation and urinary tract symptoms.

 Consumers exhibiting these signs after having contact with this product should contact their health-care providers.